Trust & Estate Litigation

 Trust and estate litigation is all too common in California.
 In some cases, disputes take place because a trustee, personal representative, or executor is not well-suited for the role of managing a complicated trust or estate.
 Disputes are particularly common when a trust or probate estate involves substantial amounts of money.
 Litigation can arise when disputes occur between a beneficiary and a trustee, between beneficiaries, or from a third party.

-When negotiating a dispute privately becomes impossible, you may need to engage a trust and estate litigation attorney.
+When negotiating a dispute privately becomes impossible, you may need to engage a trust and real estate litigation attorney.
 At the Law Office of Daniel Hunt, our trust litigation lawyers have extensive experience in California trust and estate litigation.
 If you are facing trust and estate litigation, we can help.
 Contact our experienced Sacramento trust and estate litigation lawyers today to schedule your initial consultation.

-THE PROCESS OF ESTATE LITIGATION IN SACRAMENTO
+THE PROCESS OF ESTATE LITIGATION IN CALIFORNIA

 After a person passes away after creating a will, an interested person will file the will with the probate court.
 The process of litigation begins when someone files a petition in probate court alleging an issue.
 Only people with an interest in the estate have a right to file a petition contesting the estate administration.